You are here

 Leave of Absences

-The Graduate College offers all students the option of a Leave of Absence for up to one year for academic, medical or personal reasons.
+The Graduate College offers all students the option of a Leave of Absence (medical or non medical) for up to one year for academic, medical or personal reasons.
 Normally such leaves do not extend the time to degree.
 A student requesting an unpaid Leave of Absence due to responsibility for a newborn, adopted, or foster child or to care for the serious illness of a child may, however, request an extension of not more than one year for Time to Degree.
-The request for an extension of time to degree should be made with the Graduate Petition.
+The request for an extension of time to degree should be made with the Graduate Petition for Program Extension.
 Students on a regular Leave of Absence are not enrolled in classes and may not hold an Assistantship; they are therefore ineligible for a paid Parental Leave while on a regular Leave of Absence.
 Graduate Assistants who have received a paid Parental Leave maintain their eligibility for a regular, unpaid Leave of Absence in the future.

 Extension of Time to Degree